 - About the safety, security and health of our workforce, customers,

 INEOS is committed to fulfilling its REACH obligations under its commitments to responsible care, free trade and in limiting risks of exposure to chemicals for health and the environment.
-Its businesses have successfully registered those substances which it manufactures or imports required by the first phase in deadline of 30th November 2010.
-It continues to work to meet the 2013 and 2018 deadline requirements.
+Its businesses have successfully registered those substances which it manufactures or imports required by the first and second deadlines of 30th November 2010 and 31st May 2013 respectively.
+It continues to work to meet the 2018 deadline requirements and, where relevant, work on activities pertaining to dossier and substance evaluation and authorisation.
 If you have specific questions regarding REACH for the substance you purchase from INEOS, please contact the specific INEOS business.

 Performance and Reporting

 To achieve our objective of “zero injuries”, INEOS requires all employees and contractors who work under our control to adhere and contribute to the ongoing development of our strict safety, health and environmental standards and procedures.

 By making safety, health and the environment an integral part of our business we encourage a culture of continuous improvement across all activities in all locations.

 INEOS Group OSHA Recordable Injury Rate (employees and contractors) – see below:

 Active employee and contractor involvement is critical to achieving our safety, health, and environmental objectives.
 Employees and contractors throughout the Company participate in safety teams, contribute to investigations and incident learning, and suggest ongoing improvements in safety standards and procedures.